experimentAccount2/slpkg/README.rst

     $ slpkg -u foo.pkg

-Find packages from repositories are enabled:
+Search and find packages from repositories are enabled:

 .. code-block:: bash